- Guest Contributor

 If you’re a gig worker or independent contractor and you use your car for work, you’ll need auto insurance.
-What type of insurance and how much you’ll need depends on factors, including the job you’re doing.
+The type and amount of insurance you’ll need depend on factors including the job you’re doing.
+We’ve created a rate comparison tool here to help you find the best insurance options.

 Ridesharing Insurance